-- SIRAP2 PST: The SIRAP2 PST reports to the Permanent Secretary of MCA and MID and is responsible for the day-to-day project implementation on behalf of the SIG.
-The PST: - Acts on behalf of the client and works closely with MCA and all contracted parties to ensure that SIRAP2 objectives are delivered in a compliant manner consistent with client and MID requirements. - Conducting quarterly safeguard audits with the Supervision Engineer's environmental specialist and other staff - Responsible for working with MID and Supervision Engineer (and contractors where appropriate for CESMP) to implement consultation plans for the SIRAP2 upgrade works. - Monitors and manages of complaints/incidents logged via the GRM mechanism on the SIRAP2 website. - During the construction phase, PST receives reporting from the Supervision Engineer and shares these reports with the MID and ECD (to comply with permit monitoring requirements). - o PST is responsible for managing recurring instances of non-compliance by the contractor as they are reported by the Supervision Engineer and all instances of non-compliance by the Supervision Engineer.
-PST will conduct their own quarterly on-site audit of construction works, to supervise CESMP and ESMP implementation. - Supervision Engineer: is responsible for the day-to-day oversight of the construction works for the project, including safeguard compliance.
-The Supervision Engineer is the only party who is contractually able to provide instruction to the Contractor.
-The Supervision Engineer will work closely with the Contractor on a daily basis to ensure that the works are implemented in a compliant manner consistent with the detailed designs provided and the ESMP.
-They are responsible for: - Daily monitoring the Contractors work for compliance with the CESMP and ESMP and providing safeguard monitoring results in their monthly reporting to PST.
-As part of their CESMP monitoring responsibilities, the Supervision Engineer will ensure that an experienced full time national safeguard specialist and a suitably qualified and experience international safeguard specialist is resourced to provide at least quarterly site inspections to the site and available for support at other times to respond to incidents, non-compliances, review of CESMP, update of the ESMP and other tasks.
+- SRIAP2 PST: The SRIAP2 PST reports to the Permanent Secretary of MCA and MID and is responsible for the day-to-day project implementation on behalf of the SIG.
+The PST: - Acts on behalf of the client and works closely with MCA and all contracted parties to ensure that SIRAP2 objectives are delivered in a compliant manner consistent with client and MID requirements. - Conducting quarterly safeguard audits with the Supervision Engineer's Environmental Specialist and other staff - Responsible for working with MID and Supervision Engineer (and Contractor(s) where appropriate for CESMP) to implement consultation plans for the SIRAP2 bridge works. - Monitors and manages complaints/incidents logged via the GRM mechanism on the SIRAP2 website. - During the construction phase, PST receives reporting from the Supervision Engineer and shares these reports with the MID and ECD (to comply with permit monitoring requirements). - PST is responsible for managing recurring instances of non-compliance by the contractor(s) as they are reported by the Supervision Engineer and all instances of non-compliance by the Supervision Engineer.
+PST will conduct their own quarterly onsite audit of construction works, to supervise CESMP and ESMP implementation. - Supervision Engineer: is responsible for the day-to-day oversight of the construction works for the project, including safeguard compliance.
+The Supervision Engineer is the only party who is contractually able to provide instruction to the Contractor(s).
+The Supervision Engineer will work closely with the Contractor(s) on a daily basis to ensure that the works are implemented in a compliant manner consistent with the detailed designs provided and the ESMP.
+They are responsible for: - Daily monitoring the Contractor(s)'s work for compliance with the CESMP and ESMP and providing safeguard monitoring results in their monthly reporting to PST.
+As part of their CESMP monitoring responsibilities, the Supervision Engineer will ensure that an experienced full time National Safeguard Specialist and a suitably qualified and experience International Safeguard Specialist is resourced to provide at least quarterly site inspections to the site and available for support at other times to

-29 The National Steering Committee comprises: (i) Permanent Secretary (PS) Ministry of Finance and Treasury; (ii) PS MID; (iii) PS MCA; (iv) Provincial Secretary of Malaita Province; (v) Provincial Secretary of Western Province; (vi) Provincial Secretary of Temotu Province; and (vii) Deputy Secretary - technical of MID.
+22 The PST Steering Committee is proposed to be comprised of the following Central Agency Members: (i) Secretary to the Prime Minister of the Office of the Prime Minister; (ii) Permanent Secretary (PS) Ministry of Finance and Treasury; (iii) PS Ministry of Infrastructure Development; (iv) PS Ministry of Civil Aviation; (v) PS Ministry of Development Planning and Aid Coordination; (vi) PS Ministry of Provincial Government and Institutional Strengthening; and, (vii) Director of CAASI.